JunaidOfficialNow/array-driver/docs/deleteMethods.md

  -  This function will find for the exact element that matches the given target.
 If you want to delete by a condition refer [`deleteAllWhere`](https://github.com/JunaidOfficialNow/array-driver/blob/master/docs/deleteMethods.md#deleteAllWhere-function) function.

+ - Recommended using the [`deleteAllWhere`](https://github.com/JunaidOfficialNow/array-driver/blob/master/docs/deleteMethods.md#deleteAllWhere-function) function to work with arrays containing non-primitive values like objects and arrays.

 <hr>